College ROI Calculator

 Starting salary with degreeThe major presets use BLS Occupational Outlook Handbook data.
 Adjust for your specific role, employer type, and metro area.

 No-degree salaryThe baseline comparison.
-Entry-level roles without a degree typically start between $30,000-$45,000 depending on field and location.
+Entry-level roles without a degree typically start between $30,000 and $45,000 depending on field and location.

 Starting salary (with degree) $72,000